 On break, continue, and return

-One often sees teachers who categorically refuse to use break
+One often sees teachers who categorically refuse to use break and

 shame, and I will argue in favor of these three constructs.